-These are some of the most valuable public lands in America.
-Also at stake is the rule of law.
-The Constitution devotes authority over our public lands to Congress, not to the president.
+Also at stake is the rule of law — the Constitution devotes authority over our public lands to Congress, not to the president.

 Since its enactment, the Antiquities Act has been used more than 150 times to designate and protect national monuments.
-And some of our western icons —like Grand Canyon National Park, or Bryce National Park, or Zion and Arches National Parks — began life as national monuments.
-But others have remained national monuments for many decades and have become world-renowned, like the Grand Staircase-Escalante National Monument.
+And some of our western icons — including Grand Canyon National Park, Bryce National Park, and Zion and Arches National Parks — began life as national monuments.
+Others have remained national monuments for many decades and have become world-renowned, such as Grand Staircase-Escalante National Monument.

 The Trump administration shrank the boundaries of Bears Ears by 85% and cut the size of Grand Staircase-Escalante by half, opening those lands to mining and drilling.
 The administration’s plans included destructive industry practices, such as chaining forests with waist-thick chains and carving up landscapes for new roads.

 Earthjustice sued to protect Bears Ears and Grand Staircase-Escalante, representing nine organizations, and was co-plaintiff with NRDC (the Natural Resources Defense Council) and the Southern Utah Wilderness Alliance.

 In 2021, President Biden restored the original boundaries of Bears Ears, Grand Staircase-Escalante, and Northeast Canyons and Seamounts Marine National Monuments.